 - 1. No manner of dress should bear any indecent/suggestive words or slogans or sexual innuendos; nor should they bear any slogans or phrases related to guns, tobacco, alcohol, drugs, or gangs.
-Likewise, no phrases or slogans of a prejudicial nature toward groups of people, races, etc. are allowed. - A student's dress may not include yoga pants (tights) unless they are worn under jeans/pants or dresses that meet the BISD Dress Code.
+Likewise, no phrases or slogans of a prejudicial nature toward groups of people, races, etc. are allowed. - 2.
+A student's dress may not include yoga pants (tights) unless they are worn with a shirt that meets dress code length, under jeans/pants or dresses that meet the BISD Dress Code length.

-- 3. Slits in dresses or skirts should be no shorter than one inch below the extended fingers of both hands. - 4.
-For girls, skirts, and dresses should be no more than 3 inches above the kneecap. - 5.
-For boys and girls, shorts must be no more than 3 inches above the kneecap. - 6.
-Pants cannot have cuts, holes, frays or tears beginning above the kneecap unless tights/yoga pants are worn underneath. - 7.
+- 3. Slits in dresses or skirts should be no shorter than one inch below the extended fingers of both hands. - For girls skirts and dresses should be no more than 5 inches above the kneecap and have shorts worn underneath. - 5.
+For boys and girls, shorts must be no more than 5 inches above the kneecap. - 6.
+Pants cannot have cuts, holes, frays or tears beginning 5 inches above the kneecap unless tights/yoga pants are worn underneath. - 7.
 Immodest dress will not be allowed.
-Examples include: strapless dresses, clothes made of seethrough material (including holes in jeans) tank-tops, muscle shirts, halter tops, blouses or tops that reveal a bare midriff front or back at any time, leggings or tights with (or without) short tops, low-cut or revealing blouses. - 8.
+Examples include: strapless dresses, clothes made of seethrough material (including holes in jeans 5 inches above the knee) tank-tops, muscle shirts, halter tops, blouses or tops that reveal a bare midriff front or back at any time, short tops, low-cut or revealing blouses. - 8.
 Undergarments may not be worn as outerwear - 9.
 Trousers/jeans/shorts/sweats should be worn properly at the waistline.
-Underpants should not be visible above the waistline of the pants.....whether the pants are covered by a top or not.
+Underpants should not be visible above the waistline of the pants....whether the pants are covered by a top or not.
 If the student does not have a belt the student can get a zip-tie from the Principal. - 10.
 No student shall wear curlers, caps, hats, bandannas, visors, or hoods inside any school facility during the school day. - 11.
 Sunglasses or other unusual eyewear, except by written order of a physician, are not permitted in the school building. - 12.
 Students must wear appropriate and safe footwear (shoes or boots) at all times. - 13.
 Girls may have earrings/nose piercings.
 Any other visible body piercing by any student is prohibited. - 14.
-Students will not be allowed to have coverings over prohibited piercings (i.e. spacers, bandaids, tape, etc.) or to have objects present to keep prohibited piercings open. - 15.
-Boys' hair should be neatly trimmed/combed and out of the eyes and off of the ears.
+Students will not be allowed to have coverings over prohibited piercings (i.e. spacers, band-aids, tape, etc.) or to have objects present to keep prohibited piercings open. - 15.
+Boys' hair should be neatly trimmed/combed and out of the eyes.
 No objects (including but not limited to ribbons, picks/rakes, hair clips) are permitted in boys' hair. - 16.
-Unusual or distracting hairstyles/hair colors will be at the discretion of the administration. - 17.
-Facial hair including mustaches, beards, or goatees are not allowed. - 18.
+Facial hair including mustaches, beards, or goatees are not allowed. - 17.
+Unusual or distracting hairstyles/hair colors will be at the discretion of the administration. - 18.
 Pocket/wallet chains of any kind are not allowed. - 19.
-Pajama bottoms of any kind are not allowed. - 20.
-Arm/wrist/sweat bands of any kind are not allowed. - 21.
+Arm/wrist/sweat bands of any kind are not allowed. - 20.
 Students may not wear trench coats or long oversized coats.
-Shirttails should not be excessive in length. - 22.
-"Grills" are prohibited. - 23.
-Roller shoes are prohibited during the instructional day or at any Bremond I.S.D. activity on or off campus. - Students shall remain fully clothed in public places including hallways, outside locker rooms, and restrooms. - 25.
-Cuts in eyebrows are prohibited. - 26.
-Sleeveless shirts by boys are prohibited. - 27.
+Shirttails should not be excessive in length. - 21.
+"Grills" are prohibited. - 22.
+Students shall remain fully clothed in public places including hallways, outside locker rooms, and restrooms. - 23.
+Sleeveless shirts by boys are prohibited. - 24.
 Please note that BISD sports teams, clubs, etc. may have additional guidelines.